sagemath/sagewiki_to_gh-2022-10-10/days41.md

 == Mailing List ==

- * Mailing list TBA. [[http://groups.google.com/group/sagedays31|Sage Days 31]].
-Please add yourself to this list when available, if you are not already on it.
+ * Mailing list TBA.
+Please add yourself to this list when available.
 This will be the primary vehicle for announcements, and last-minute changes during the week.

 == Schedule ==